haibeu2901/RockPaperScissorMiniGame/README.md

-# Rock Paper Scissors Game
+# 👊Rock ✋Paper ✌️Scissors Game

 A simple, interactive rock-paper-scissors game built with HTML5, CSS3, and vanilla JavaScript with a help from Claude-AI.